meeeejin/SWE3033-F2021/report-submission-guide.md

 # Lab Report Submission

-Make sure that you submit only your own individual work.
+Make sure that you submit your own individual work.

 ## Formatting